-Moving Tips: 9 Things To Know Before You Pack And Move
+Moving Tips: 9 Tricks To Know Before You Pack

-There are two schools of thought when it comes to moving: it can be an exciting time for change, or it can be one of the most stressful experiences in existence.
+There are two schools of thought around moving: It can be an exciting time for a change, or one of the most stressful experiences in existence.
 It could be some combination of the two.
-No matter how you feel about moving, leveraging a thoughtful plan and strategic moving tips can help moving day – and the days before and after – run much smoother.
+No matter how you feel about moving, leveraging a thoughtful plan and using the following strategic tips can help moving day – and the days before and after – run much smoother.

-It is possible for those facing a potential move to both strategically and methodically move through their home and prepare for moving day.
-Utilizing the moving tips below, anyone can prepare their budget, organize their items, skillfully pack and limit the headache associated with a major move.
+It’s possible for those facing a potential relocation to both strategically and methodically prepare their home.
+By using the moving hacks below, anyone can prepare their budget, organize their items, skillfully pack and limit the headaches associated with a major move.
 And the more time you give yourself to do these tasks, the less stress you’ll experience along the way.

-The best opportunity anyone has to thin down their belongings is during a move.
+The best opportunity anyone has during a move is to downsize their belongings beforehand.
 Why?
-Because you’re already going through every single item during the packing process, so the motivation is there.
-This makes it easy to sort items by what you want to keep, donate, or sell.
+Because you’re already going through every single item during the packing process.
+Decluttering during a move also makes it easy to sort items by what you want to keep, donate or sell.

-There are big benefits to getting rid of unwanted items before the moving truck arrives: less to pack, less to physically move to a new location, and less to find a home for once you arrive at your new place.
-Don’t limit yourself to getting rid of smaller items, either; moving is the perfect time to rehome or donate large furniture items that may not fit well into your new space.
+There are significant benefits to getting rid of unwanted items before the moving truck arrives: less to pack, less to physically move to a new location and less to find a place for once you arrive at your new house.
+Don’t limit yourself to only getting rid of smaller items.
+Moving is the perfect time to rehome or donate large furniture that may not fit well into your new space.

-Taking this one step further, if utilizing professional movers, it is best practice to keep all your sensitive documents (passports, Social Security cards, marriage certificates, etc.) in a safe place and move this yourself as well.
-This way, you minimize the risk of it getting lost in the move or compromised in transit, and you’re able to ensure these important, hard-to-replace items stay safe.
+Taking this one step further, if you’ve hired a moving company, it is best practice to keep your sensitive documents (passports, Social Security cards, marriage certificates, etc.) and valuables in a safe place and move these items yourself.
+This way, you minimize the risk of your belongings getting lost in the move or compromised in transit, and you’re able to ensure these important, hard-to-replace items stay safe.

-One of the silver linings of a move, particularly if you are moving after buying a new home, is that you rarely have to move at a moment’s notice.
+One of the silver linings of a move, particularly if you are moving after selling and buying a new home, is that you rarely have to move at a moment’s notice.
 Since the home buying process can take 60 – 90 days, this leaves ample time to get organized and prepare.
-Moving is often touted as one of the most stressful experiences, but one of the primary ways to alleviate this stress is to start as early as possible and not wait until the last second.
+Moving can be one of the most stressful experiences, but one of the primary ways to alleviate this stress is to start as early as possible and not wait until the last second.

 Begin a few weeks out to give yourself ample time to go through your items, pare down what you do or don’t need, and then pack thoughtfully and carefully.

-For individuals who are moving themselves, there are a number of ways to make the moving job itself mentally and physically easier.
-Renting a moving truck, especially one with a ramp, will make loading and unloading easier and save time as well.
-Instead of taking multiple loads of furniture and belonging in cars or a pickup truck, a moving truck that best fits your size of home can transport everything all at once.
+For individuals who are moving without professional assistance, there are several ways to make moving mentally and physically easier.
+Renting a moving truck, especially one with a ramp, will make loading and unloading easier and save time.
+Instead of taking multiple loads of furniture and belongings in cars or a pickup truck, a moving truck that best fits your size of home can transport everything all at once.

 The ramp will also make an immense difference in how much time and effort it takes to load and unload large, heavy items plus save strain on your arms, knees and back.

-If you want to save money on a move, it’s easy to cut costs by reusing old boxes or taking recycled boxes from friends and neighbors.
-Savvy packers (or people who have moved a lot in one lifetime) know that it isn’t great to simply throw multiple items into the nearest box, but that the properly sized box for what you’re packing makes all the difference.
+If you want to save money, it’s easy to cut costs by reusing cardboard boxes from friends and neighbors.
+Savvy packers (or people who have moved a lot in one lifetime) know that it isn’t a good idea to throw multiple items into the nearest box, but that the properly sized one for what you’re packing makes all the difference, for example:

-- Wardrobe boxes can make moving lots of clothing a breeze.
+- Wardrobe boxes can make moving lots of clothes on hangers a breeze.

-- Heavier items are best packed in multiple, small boxes.
+- Heavier items can be packed in multiple, smaller

 - Smaller, lighter items such as linens or kitchen utensils can be packed in large boxes and moved with ease.

-As the weeks to moving day count down, pack away more and more until finally all that is left to pack are the essentials: only the items you truly use and touch every single day.
-Think about your bathroom essentials, shower curtain, the bedding on your bed, dishes and utensils, maybe the most heavily utilized pot and pan.
+As the weeks to moving day count down, pack away more and more until all that is left are the essentials – the items you touch every single day.
+Think about what’s used the most, like the shower curtain, your bed linens, dishes and utensils, and maybe the most heavily used pots and pans.

-By saving your essentials for last, you can ensure what you need to immediately function in your new home is packed away together and ready to unbox quickly upon arrival.
+By saving your essentials for last, you can ensure what you need to move into your new home is packed away together and ready to unbox quickly upon arrival.

-It may be tempting, particularly if you are feeling productive, to try and pack all you can in one sitting.
-This is a mistake!
-What makes moving particularly stressful is how overwhelming all of the “to dos” related to moving can feel, especially if you try to do it all at once.
+It may be tempting to try and pack all you can in one sitting, but this could be a mistake!
+What makes moving particularly stressful is how overwhelming all of the “to-dos” related to moving can feel, especially if you try to do it all at once.

 Starting a few weeks out, pack just one room at a time.
-Start packing away the items that aren’t used on a daily basis, such as extra towels and back stock of toiletry supplies in the bathroom, or books on the living room shelves, for example.
+Start putting away the items that aren’t used on a daily basis, such as extra cleaning supplies, back stock of toilet paper and paper towels, or books on the living room shelves, for example.
 Do the bathroom on a Monday, the living room on a Tuesday, and so on.
 Set aside just one hour and play fun music and see what you can get through in that time.

-The purpose is to spend time packing away occasionally used items, so you have less to put in boxes as moving day approaches.
-The pain with moving is that you will need certain items right up until the minute you move, so it’s best to first pack the items you don’t use as often.
+The purpose is to spend time packing away occasionally used items so you have less to put in boxes as moving day approaches.
+The issue with moving is that you will need certain items right up until the minute you move, so it’s best to first pack the items you don’t use as often.

 A moving checklist that contains a written reminder of every task that needs to be completed before the move can be particularly helpful for staying organized.
-Within a move there are so many variable parts that can make it stressful and complex: the preparation, packing, and items associated with preparing the home you’re moving to and the one you’re moving from for both arrival and departure – it’s a lot to take in!
+Within the process, there are many steps to carry out, like the preparation, packing, relocating and unpacking – it’s a lot to take in!

 A good moving checklist should include:

-- Action items related to the move itself: hiring movers, acquiring moving boxes and supplies
+- Action items related to the move itself: hiring movers, acquiring moving boxes and packing materials

 - Action items related to the new home: turning on utilities, getting the new home cleaned, painted or re-keyed